testingisdocumenting/znai/znai-docs/documentation/snippets/java.md

 # Method Body

-When you need to extract a specific method body use `include-java` plugin.
+When you need to extract a specific method body, use the `include-java` plugin.

 Consider the file below: